RaymoZou/linked-out/README.md

 ## What's Next?
 - Replace Firebase hosting and database with GitHub Pages and MongoDB
 - Replace plain CSS files with Tailwind CSS
+- Move rendering to server side with Next.js?